“It’s not personal; it’s strictly business.”

 The final stage of a complex sale is implementation.
 Once the customer has accepted the proposal, your team can deliver the outlined solution and track and measure its value.

-Complex sales can quickly get disorganized and mishandled.
-To avoid this, document account information in a detailed account map.
-Lucidchart helps you create a holistic view of an account, outlining key influencers, blockers, champions, and buyers.
+Complex sales require the help of multiple members of your sales team as you discover how to win over stakeholders.
+Lucidchart helps you create a holistic view of an account, outlining key influencers, blockers, champions, and buyers, so anyone can quickly see the status of a deal.
 By mapping out organizational relationships and the sale’s current progress, you can identify the best paths to sale and ensure no details get lost.

 This process is especially important in long-term enterprise sales, where sales team turnover could set you back on deals as new reps get oriented to the account.
 By using an account map that tracks the sales cycle and relationships at a glance, the sales team can prevent costly delays or missed opportunities in the sales process, resulting in stronger relationships and more closed deals.